boldbi/bold-bi-docs/docs/faq/how-to-register-an-azure-app-with-mail-sending-permissions.md

 ![App credentials](/static/assets/faq/images/app-credential.png)

-5. Click on `Certificates & Secrets` option, select `New client secret` to generate a client secret for the app.
+5. Click on the `Certificates & Secrets` option, then select `New client secret` to generate a client secret for the app.

 ![Generate client secret](/static/assets/faq/images/generate-client-secret.png)

-6. Add the `Description` and select the `Expires` option as per your requirement.
-Click `Add`.
+6. Add the `description` and select the `Expires` option according to your needs.
+Then click `Add`.

 ![Add client secret](/static/assets/faq/images/add-client-secret.png)

-7. Copy the `value` which is the app client secret, and secure it for future purposes.
-You will not be able to see the value again once you reload the page.
+7. Copy the `value` that is the app client secret and securely store it for future use.
+You will not be able to view the value again once you reload the page.

 ![View client secret](/static/assets/faq/images/view-client-secret.png)